openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 to provide the basis for future work.

 The following outlines an illustrative set of functions that will initially be provided.
-A number of `TODO(QUIC)` comments are inserted to explain how we might expand the API over time:
+A number of `TODO(QUIC TESTING)` comments are inserted to explain how we might expand the API over time:

 ```` C
 /* Type to represent the Fault Injector */